Faryal’s remand extended till July 8

 ISLAMABAD: An accountability court (AC) on Monday extended the physical remand of Pakistan People’s Party leader Faryal Talpur till July 8, in the money laundering/fake accounts case.

-The NAB arrested Faryal Talpur from Islamabad after her brother, former president, and Pakistan People's Party (PPP) Co-chairman Asif Ali Zardari, was arrested by the anti-graft body earlier.
+The NAB arrested Pakistan Talpur from Islamabad after her brother, former president, and Pakistan People's Party (PPP) co-chairman Asif Ali Zardari, was arrested by the anti-graft body earlier.

 The NAB is investigating four cases where the former president and his sister are the prime accused.
 The cases pertain to transactions worth hundreds of millions of rupees to the two leaders' private companies, allegedly, through fake bank accounts.